Forgiven at the Cross

 Believe the record that God gave of His Son.
 Trust that Christ died for your sins, was buried, and rose again.You were already forgiven, but the moment you believe — you are, also, made righteous and reconciled to God forever.

-of himself."
+of Himself."

-"...God was in Christ, reconciling the world unto himself, not imputing
+"...God was in Christ reconciling the world unto Himself, not imputing

 reconciliation."

-is the gift of God:
+yourselves; it is the gift of God,

-Not of works, lest any man should boast."
+not of works, lest anyone should boast."

-Not of works, lest any man should boast."
+not of works, lest anyone should boast."